Akuli/odotdot/docs/errors.md

   files from Ö code yet, but importing can throw this in some cases.
 - `KeyError` is thrown when a key of a mapping is not found.
   `(new Mapping [[1 2] [3 4]]).get 5;` throws a `KeyError`.
 - `MarkerError` is used internally by `return`.
-It's not in the [built-in scope] because there's usually no need to catch it, and even if you catch a `MarkerError`, there's no documented way to check which return value it represents or which function call it came from.
+There's usually no need to catch it, and even if you catch a `MarkerError`, there's no documented way to check which return value it represents or which function call it came from.
 - `MathError` is currently never thrown by any built-in functions as addition is the only supported math operation (I know, it sucks).
 In the future, this will probably be used for things like division by zero.